 Although there are fundamental differences in who performs the oversight role in the Internal to ICANN vs the External ICANN type solutions, there are many points which are common to both types of approaches:

+The IANA Function would not be transferred from ICANN at the beginning of the transition from NTIA.
+The MRT (or equivalent) could only initiate the mechanisms for the separation of the IANA functions from ICANN if ICANN materially breached the IANA functions agreement and failed to cure that breach (separability).
+Both External and Internal models include mechanisms to insure that the IANA functions can be separated from ICANN but these can vary significantly between models.

 Multistakeholder Review Team (MRT) – A group of stakeholder representatives responsible for completing the new IANA Functions definitions (a contract under the external solutions), deciding, under certain limited circumstances, if the IANA functions should be moved from ICANN and how to select a new operator should this be the case.
 The MRT would also be responsible for addressing and resolving IANA performance issues escalated by the CSC.

 Customer Standing Committee (CSC) – A small group of individuals responsible for overseeing IANA performance on a regular basis.
 The CSC would be predominantly, but not entirely, composed of registry representatives.
 The CSC would take up any performance related issues directly with IANA.
 If issues could not be resolved, the CSC could escalate the issue to the MRT.
 Members would be selected by their respective communities.